 This warmer holds up to 100 standard-sized.
 It's also low-voltage and energy-efficient.
 A built-in light makes it easy to change diapers at night.
 After 10 minutes, the light automatically shuts off.
 The flip-top lid is similar to those on packs of wipes.

-Heating unit warms from the top, so when when you are running low, last wipes may not be warm.
-If your wipes are getting dry, add 1/4 cup of water to the unit.
+Heating unit warms from the top, so when you are running low the last wipes may not be warm.

 Wipes are always moist thanks to a silicone seal that locks in moisture.
 Can hold up to a week's worth of wipes from a variety of brands.
 Built-in light also features automatic 10-minute shutoff.
 The power cord is detachable for easy storage.

 Wipes don't get as warm as they do in other warmers.

 Ever-fresh pillow system keeps wipes moist and helps prevent browning.
 An integrated nightlight helps during late-night changes.
 The pop-up lid provides easy access to the wipes.
 An EPA-approved additive prevents odor and mildew.